mchernin34/ps-javascript-starter-kit/outline.md

 4. Where to run tests - Node
 5. Where to place test - Alongside code
 6. When to run tests - Upon save

+#### Travis CI

+- Cloud based
+- Built on linux
+- Free for open source projects

+#### Appveyor

+- Cloud based
+- Built on Windows
+- Free for open source projects

+#### Jenkins

+- Free hosted edition
+- Can be hosted on every platform